LGBTQ+

 The first gay pride parade took place along calle 23 in Havana and then ever since May 17 has been honored as the National Day Against Homophobia.

-Same-sex Marriage Legalized
+Same-sex Marriage Passes in Assembly

-First LGBT 18+ Hotel Opens
+First LGBTQ+ Hotel Opens

 State-run Grupo Hotelero Gaviota in partnership with Muthu Hotels chain opens the Gran Muthu Rainbow Hotel located in Cayo Guillermo, a tropical island off the coast of central Cuba.